streamlink/streamlink-twitch-gui-wiki/Player-configuration.md

 ## Player configurations

 Players can be started with custom parameters.
-This is useful if you'd like to control the player behavior or change the title of the window, etc. Make sure to enable the `advanced mode` at the top of the settings menu to be able to set player specific arguments.
+This is useful if you'd like to control the player behavior or change the title of the window, etc. Make sure to enable the `advanced mode` in the main settings menu to be able to set player specific arguments.

-**Please read the [`--player-args`](http://docs.livestreamer.io/cli.html#cmdoption-a) parameter documentation first and don't forget to include the `{filename}` variable**.
+**Please read the [`--player-args`](http://docs.livestreamer.io/cli.html#cmdoption-a) parameter documentation first.
+The `{filename}` variable will automatically be appended to the parameters string if it's missing, which should be fine in most cases.**
-*Custom player parameters do only work if also a custom player is set in the GUI.*
+*Custom player parameters do only work if a custom player path is set as well.*

 ### [VideoLAN Client](https://www.videolan.org/)